 About MWW Account Information Customer Service Business Services Use Water Wisely

-The Milwaukee Water Works treats Lake Michigan water with ozone as the primary disinfectant.
-This highly reactive gas destroys illness-causing micro-organisms and harmful compounds, removes taste and odor compounds, and reduces the formation of disinfection byproducts.
+The Milwaukee Water Works treats Lake Michigan water with ozone as the primary disinfectant to destroy microorganisms that cause disease, reduce the formation of disinfection byproducts, and remove taste and odor.
 Particles are removed through coagulation, flocculation, settling, and biologically active filtration.
-Chlorine is added as a secondary disinfectant.
+Chlorine is a secondary disinfectant.
 Fluoride is added to reduce dental cavities.
 A phosphorous compound is added to control pipe corrosion to prevent lead and copper that may be present in pipes from leaching into the water.
-Finally, chloramine disinfection maintains a residual in the distribution system to protect against bacterial contamination.
-Pure, fresh water arrives at your taps.
+Chloramine disinfection maintains a residual in the distribution system.
+We continuously conduct water quality monitoring, or sampling, from the lake source water to the distribution system of 1,956 miles of water mains that carry over 100 million gallons of treated water every day.

 Milwaukee is a national leader in producing high quality water and water quality monitoring.
 Read more about the Water Quality Monitoring Program.